2026 Notary Study Guide

 Utah Notary Public

-Exam Practice
+Exam Practice Test

 No signup required • No ads • Start immediately

-How to Pass the Utah Notary Exam
+How to Pass the Utah Notary Public Exam

 The Utah Notary Public exam consists of 25 multiple-choice questions and requires a score of 20 or higher (80%) to pass.
 Prepare by studying the Utah Notary Public Reference Guide published by the Secretary of State — every question is sourced from Utah notary statutes.
 Focus on the types of notarial acts, proper certificate language, journal requirements, acceptable signer identification, and the penalties for notarial misconduct.
 Practicing with Utah-specific questions under timed conditions will give you the accuracy and confidence needed to pass on your first attempt.